 How to clean the water trough for your horses

-Cleaning the water trough can be a total pain, but it’s easy if you do it on a regular schedule.
-Stock tanks and water troughs are great to keep a herd hydrated, but only if the water is clean.
+Cleaning the water trough can be a total pain, but it’s easy if you do it regularly.
+Stock tanks and water troughs are great for keeping a herd hydrated, but only if the water is clean.

-There’s no rule that says you need to keep the trough full – this trough is only filled 1/3 of the way and checked daily to refill as needed.
+No rule says you need to keep the trough full – this trough is only filled 1/3 of the way and checked daily to refill as needed.
 Gives you less to clean and drain!

 Easy steps to cleaning the troughs and water buckets

 The best way to clean your horse’s water trough

 - Most troughs and stock tanks have a drain at the bottom for easy water emptying.
 This beats using buckets to empty a trough!
 It’s also feasible to just topple your trough over.
 No need to go to your cross-fit class, but you may end up with mud.